wso2-extensions/identity-tools-cli/docs/cli-mode.md

   -h, --help               help for exportAll
   -o, --outputDir string   Path to the output directory
 ```
-The ```--config``` flag can be used to provide the path to the env specific config folder which contains the ```serverConfig.json``` and ```toolConfig.json``` files with the details of the environment that needs the resources to be exported from.
-If the flag is not provided, the tool will look for the server configurations in the environment variables.
+The ```--config``` flag can be used to provide the path to the env specific config folder that contains the ```serverConfig.json``` and ```toolConfig.json``` files with the details of the environment that needs the resources to be exported from.
+If the flag is not provided, the tool looks for the server configurations in the environment variables.

 The ```--outputDir``` flag can be used to provide the path to the local directory where the exported resource configuration files should be stored.
-If the flag is not provided, the exported resource configuration files will be created at the current working directory.
+If the flag is not provided, the exported resource configuration files are created at the current working directory.

 The ```--format``` flag defines the format of the exported resource configuration files.
 Currently, the tool supports only YAML format but will soon provide support for JSON and XML formats as well.

-Running this command will create separate folders for each resource type at the provided output directory path.
-A new file will be created with the resource name, in the given file format for each individual resource, under the relevant resource type folder.
+Running this command creates separate folders for each resource type at the provided output directory path.
+A new file is created with the resource name, in the given file format for each individual resource, under the relevant resource type folder.

-Example local directory structure if multiple environments: dev, stage, prod exist:
+Example local directory structure if multiple environments (dev, stage, prod) exist:
 ```
 output directory
 │── Applications